Welfare FAQ

 • Can Mont Rose College help me find a job?

 The Employability Team can help you find a job.
 They can also help you with interview techniques and CV’s.
-Please email them at:
+Please email them at: employment@mrcollege.ac.uk

 • What if I am experiencing Domestic Violence?

-If you are experiencing Domestic Violence, please contact the Police (999) or the Welfare Service.
-We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as advice on drafting a safety plan, providing you with a survivors handbook, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+If you are experiencing Domestic Violence and not sure what to do please come to the Welfare office.
+We are located on the 1st Floor of Mont Rose House.
+We will be more than happy to advise/support you and signpost you the relevant services within the college such as extensions and hardship funds.
+Externally we can help to signpost you organisations which can help you get out of the situation.
 You may also wish to look at the various support available for you on the following websites:

-• What if I feel Suicidal?
+• What if I feel Suicidal or self-harming?

-If you feel suicidal, please contact your GP, the Crisis Team for your Borough, or the Welfare Service.
-We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+If you feel suicidal, have low moods, or have negative thoughts, please come to the Welfare Service and/or contact your GP.
+We are happy to support and signpost you to the relevant services and get you other support such as extension, buddy scheme & DSA while you’re learning at Mont Rose College.
+We can also sign post you to Mental health services who can give support.
 You may also wish to look at the various support available for you on the following websites:

 • What if I have lost someone?